 According to the Economist, a long-standing fear about the UN among conservatives is that the social and economic rights established by their treaties could provoke lawsuits demanding the US government pays out.
-To address concerns, America generally does not ratifies UN treaties and human-rights pacts for fear they could overrule existing US laws.
+To address concerns, America generally does not ratify UN treaties and human-rights pacts.
+They fear they could overrule existing US laws.

 Despite signing the treaty, which sent out the message that America abides by its contents, by not ratifying it means it’s not legally binding.
-The United States joined the likes of North Korea, Libya, and Uzbekistan, as the only countries to have signed but not ratified the treaty, out of 160 nations worldwide.
-Advocates claim that this could lead to America being viewed as out of touch with the rest of the world, hamper its development and progress, and become a hindrance to the United Nations’ efforts of building a better global society.
+The United States joined the likes of North Korea, Libya, and Uzbekistan.
+They are the only countries to have signed but not ratified the treaty out of 160 nations worldwide.
+Advocates claim that this could lead to America being viewed as out of touch with the rest of the world.
+It would also hamper its development and progress, and become a hindrance to the United Nations’ efforts of building a better global society.